PhotonicsTUL/PLaSK/doc/xpl/solvers/optical.rst

          :attr polarization: Light polatization. (``TE`` or ``TM``)
          :attr symmetry: Mode symmetry with respect to vertical symmetry axis (if present). (``none``, ``positive``, or ``negative``)
          :attr wavelength: Light wavelength. (float [nm])
+         :attr vat: Horizontal position of at which the vertical part of the field is calculated. (float)

       .. xml:tag:: <root> [in EffectiveIndex2D optical solver]